Zugamifk/araci/Notes/Characters.md

 # Araci
 ## Young Araci
-His village was destroyed by demons.
-He is on a quest to close the portals and kill the last demon.
-Specializes in Katanas, Bombs, and natural magics.

 Araci is not a skilled warrior or mage.
 He learns new skills as the game progresses.
-His exact set of skills depends on player progression of the character, through choices made at chrines and through the story.
+His exact set of skills depends on player progression of the character, through choices made at shrines and through the story.

 Araci could be non-binary.
 Araci is usually depicted wearing a long orange cloak covering his arms and most of his body.
 The cloak has intricate patterns around its base.
 He has long sholder-length hair, a blue shirt and yellow pants with simple leather boots.